 If you’d like, Gmail allows you to change that behavior so that the default Gmail address is used in all emails that you compose.
 This will set the default as the automatic choice for the From: field so you won’t have to and you can then keep your new mail and replies From: consistent across the board.

 To have Gmail always use the default address in the From: line when you start a reply instead of the address used initially:

 - Click the Settings gear icon your Gmail account’s toolbar.

-- A menu will appear and from it, you’ll need to select Settings.
+- A menu will appear and from it, you’ll need to select See all settings.

 - Go to the Accounts and Import category.

 - Click on Send mail as, followed by When replying to a message.